Providing Psychological & Behavioral Health Services

 I specialize in accompanying my patients through major life transitions:

-Discontent with the people and activities that once provided enjoyment
+- Discontent with the people and activities that

-Self-questioning about who you are or where your life is going
+- Self-questioning about who you are or where your

 Are you reasonably successful, yet know you have the potential to be so much more?
 Do you want your relationships to bring you more satisfaction and your career more success?
 Do you want to work hard and to play hard, too?
 You may be hampered from reaching your goals for many reasons: anxiety, depression or because you have never learned how to take those final steps to reach your potential.I have 33 years experience helping people overcome many difficulties and disorders.
 I invite you to contact me if you’d like to move your life forward to the one you want and deserve.